ParrotInWeb/MATAF/readme.md

 ## Project translations
 The project translations are handled by the default ResourceBundle library.
 Default MassegesBundle are set for England (EN).
 This setting you can change in pom.xml.

+## Command executor
+In project you can find utils named 'CmdExecutor'.
+This utils is used to execute for eg. adb command.